Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.process_dependencies}}**

-process_dependencies: "Process dependencies are references to various data structures on which the process depends to function."

-While processes run autonomously, most process participate in a value-adding chain by which a process produces a data product that other processes may consume as an input to be processed further.
+While processes run autonomously, most processes participate in a value-adding chain by which a process produces a data product that other processes may consume as an input to be processed further.
 This means that bots&mdash;while autonomous in their particular jobs&mdash;do depend both on other bots and on the data other bots produce.

 ### Adding Process Dependencies